-By 1948, everybody knew the party was almost over for Beau Jack.
+By 1948, everyone knew the party was almost over for Beau Jack.
 The former lightweight king and the all-time champ when it came to headlining main events at Madison Square Garden, Jack had always brought out the big crowds thanks to his swarming, fast-paced, wild-swinging style, but Philadelphia’s Shibe Park was barely half full for the first clash in the Williams vs Jack series.
-Those that came were treated to a brawl for the ages and a finish that left even the most hardened of fight fans shaking their heads.
+Those that came were treated to a brawl for the ages and a finish that left even the most hardened and fatalistic of fight fans shaking their heads.

 The tale of Beau Jack is a singular one in regard to its symmetry.
 As I wrote in an earlier piece, one can only hope this legendary warrior with a heart as big the stadiums he sold out fully appreciated his time at the summit of the sport, because once it was over, he had virtually nothing to show for it: “Beau Jack’s real name was Sidney Walker.
 He shined shoes for a living before he started boxing, and so thoroughly was he fleeced of his ring earnings over the years that after his career ended, back he soon went to buffing other people’s leather until it shined like honey.”

 Knowing this makes the frightful conclusion to the first Williams vs Jack contest even more difficult to watch.